chibenwa/james-project/newletter.md

 ## Tracking performance

 Everybody wants to read their e-mails fast.
 Thus the team made performance tracking a priority.
-And we developped the tools to follow performance.
+And we developed the tools to follow performance.

 We started implementing Gatling load testing for the James server :

   - First with a JMAP implementation.
   - Then we added a naive SMTP implementation
   - And finally contributed a IMAP DSL for Gatling

 Running these load tests we :

   - Succeeded to support 1.000 thunderbird like users
   - However, it turned out we had problems with 10.000 users.

- Additionnaly, we added metrics a bit everywhere in James using the brand new metrics API.
+Additionally, we added metrics a bit everywhere in James using the brand new metrics API.
 We collect and export everything in ElasticSearch using Dropwizard metrics.
 Then we graph it all using Grafana.
-This allow us to cellect all statistic and percentiles.
+This allow us to collect all statistic and percentiles.
 We track so far :

   - Protocols detailed time execution (and count)
   - Percentile of mailet and matcher executions
   - Enqueue and Dequeue time

- All these solutions allow us to identify the componants that needs improvement.
+All these solutions allow us to identify the components that needs improvement.
 For instance receiving too much incoming e-mails overload James with very heavy garbage collection.
 We then plan to move our mail queue to RabbitMQ, to parse e-mails only once on top of the mail pipeline, to reorganize a bit our configuration.
 A Camel upgrade (impossible in java-6) might also help.

  ## MessageId refactoring